ggnicolau/Project-19-Employee-Relocation/README.md

 ## PART 2: Performance _per_ Area

-We already knowThe company&#39;s business revolves around sales and commerce, concentrating most of its human resources in these sectors, as well as the logistics necessary for the operational engineering of this process.
+We already know the company&#39;s business revolves around sales and commerce, concentrating most of its human resources in these sectors, as well as the logistics necessary for the operational engineering of this process.
 On the other hand, we also know that some areas are having difficulty retaining their employees.
 From the analysis of the employees&#39; performance, we can know how to take better advantage of them in a way that leaves them satisfied, as well as translates into results for the company.

 Users&#39; performance was classified from 1 to 3.
 With this we can identify employees who have obtained persistent unsatisfactory results over time and observe in their psychometric test if their skills are in accordance with the area or if it is better to transfer to another sector.
 Sometimes your best skills are underutilized and can be put to better use elsewhere.